andrewatts23/aegis-core-c1/README.md

 - reciprocity posture
 - parent-state posture
 - integrity posture
-- continuity support-set posture
+- support-set posture
 - export posture
 - protected-user / guardian public-build posture
 - previous state class
 - persistence requested
 - degraded constraint level

-Build 1 is intended to make it obvious that the adjudication result changes when these inputs change.
+Build 1 is intended to make it obvious that adjudication results change when these inputs change.

----

-# How to read the result
+## How to read the result

-Do not judge the artifact only by the visual surface.
+Do not judge the artifact only by the surface visuals.

 Read it in this order: